QingDAI0225/pacbio-metagenomics-tools/README.md

-This repository is based on, and periodically synced with, [PacificBiosciences/pb-metagenomics-tools](https://github.com/PacificBiosciences/pb-metagenomics-tools).
+This repository is based on [PacificBiosciences/pb-metagenomics-tools](https://github.com/PacificBiosciences/pb-metagenomics-tools).